-The above libraries have all been designed specifically for applications of analysis and verification such as those described in this paper.
-However, two libraries that were designed for solving vertex enumeration/convex hull problems have successfully been used in static analysis and computer-aided verification tools: Fukuda's cddlib, an implementation of the double description method [63]; and lrslib, the implementation by Avis of the reverse search algorithm [4].
+were designed for solving vertex enumeration/convex hull problems have successfully been used in static analysis and computer-aided verification tools: Fukuda's cddlib,15 an implementation of the double description method [MRTT53]; and lrslib,16 the implementation by Avis of the reverse search algorithm [Avi00].

 All the libraries mentioned in the last two paragraphs are distributed under free software licenses and support the use of unbounded numeric coefficients.
 This, together with the ever increasing available computing power and the growing interest in ensuring the correctness of critical systems, has caused, in the 2000's, the continuous emergence of new tools and applications of polyhedral computations in the area of formal methods.
 As a consequence, this is much more of a new beginning than an end to research in this area.
 As explained in Sections 6 and 7, several open issues remain.
-Most of them have to do with the need for effectively managing the complexity-precision trade-off: the encouraging results obtained with today's tools are pushing us to apply them to more complex systems for a possibly more precise analysis and/or verification of more complex properties.
+Most of them have to do with the need for effectively managing the complexity-precision trade-off: the encouraging results obtained with today's tools push us to apply them to more complex systems for a possibly more precise analysis and/or verification of more complex properties.
+Further progress in this area calls for a tight collaboration of experts in the fields of formal methods, computational geometry and combinatorial optimization.
+We hope the present paper constitutes a useful step in this direction.